-Finnish composer Kaija Saariaho was born in Helsinki on 14 October 1952.
-She studied at the Sibelius Academy with Paavo Heininen, attended Darmstadt summer courses and then studied with Brian Ferneyhough and Klaus Huber at the Hochschule für Musik Freiburg and at IRCAM in Paris.
+Finnish composer Kaija Saariaho was born Kaija Anneli Laakkonen in Helsinki on 14 October 1952.
+She studied at the Sibelius Academy with Paavo Heininen.
+With Magnus Lindberg and others she founded the progressive 'Ears Open' group.
+She studied with Brian Ferneyhough and Klaus Huber at the Hochschule für Musik Freiburg and attended Darmstadt summer courses.
+She became familiar with the work of the French 'spectralist' composers, inspiring her to create her own methods of notation and composition.
+From 1982 she studied computer-assisted composition and worked with tape and live electronics at IRCAM in Paris, which then became her home for most of the rest of her life.

 Echoes of Oblivion by Robert McCarney - Turn that racket down!